Supply of content

 (d) any other impact of the change on the terms of the Contract.

-6.2 If Incisive Media requests a change to the scope of the Content, the Customer shall not unreasonably withhold or delay consent to it.
+6.2 If we request a change to the scope of the Content, you will not unreasonably withhold or delay

 (a) 50% upon signature of the Order Form; and

 (b) the balance on the instalments set out in the Order Form such that the final payment is

 made upon delivery of the final deliverable of Content.

 7.2 The price contained in the Order Form excludes any expenses, materials and third party